 Hire a Pro

 If your budget allows, consider hiring a professional photographer or videographer to capture your proposal.
-While the content matters more than the quality of the imagery, having great shots will not only memorialize your magical moment but also increase the chances its shared online.
-“When you watch viral proposal videos, the best tearjerker proposals always put your right in the heart of the love story,” Ellis says.
+While the content matters more than the quality of the imagery, having great shots will not only memorialize your magical moment but also increase the chances it's shared online.
+“When you watch viral proposal videos, the best tearjerker proposals always put you right in the heart of the love story,” Ellis says.
 “You feel as if you’re living in that moment with them, which is why we keep coming back for more.”